FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ## How Easy is it to Migrate from Node-RED Dashboard ?

+[Node-RED Dashboard](https://flows.nodered.org/node/node-red-dashboard) is a module that provides a set of nodes in Node-RED to quickly create user interfaces or live data dashboards.
+It was developed by one of the creators of Node-RED and is the most used and downloaded package in the Node-RED ecosystem.
+However, it is now deprecated.
+For more information, refer to [Node-RED Dashboard Formally Deprecated](/blog/2024/06/dashboard-1-deprecated/).

 ### Node-RED Dashboard 2.0

 Node-RED Dashboard 2.0 is developed to replace the the deprecated standard Node-RED Dashboard.
 It retains the core concepts and UI elements but introduces more advanced options and configurations.
 To facilitate the transition, FlowFuse, the creator of Node-RED Dashboard 2.0, provides a [migration service](/product/dashboard/#migration-service) that simplifies migration of flows or projects from the Node-RED Dashboard to Node-RED Dashboard 2.0.
 This service helps ensure a smoother migration process with minimal disruption.